window.VWO = window.VWO || []; window.VWO.push(['activate', false, [2], true]);

 • Trouble seeing in low-light conditions

-• Difficulty driving at night
+• Difficulty driving at night due to poor contrast and glare

 YAG laser surgery procedure

-Does Posterior Capsule Opacification Get Worse Over Time?
+Does Posterior Capsule Opacification Worsen Over Time?

 Yes, your posterior capsule opacification symptoms can get worse over time.
 As the lens capsule gets cloudier, you’ll experience diminished vision, similar to the way it was when a cataract was present.
 If you’ve recently had cataract surgery and started noticing vision problems, contact your eye doctor about treatment.
 They’ll help determine what treatment is right for you.